 Mercury Emissions: The Global Context

-Mercury emissions are a global problem that knows no national or continental boundaries.
-Mercury that is emitted to the air can travel thousands of miles in the atmosphere before it is eventually deposited back to the earth in rainfall or in dry gaseous form.
+Mercury emissions know no national or continental boundaries.
+Mercury emitted into the air can travel thousands of miles in the atmosphere before it is eventually deposited back to the earth in rainfall or in dry gaseous form.

 Natural sources of mercury include volcanic eruptions and emissions from the ocean.
 Anthropogenic (human-caused) emissions include mercury that is released from fuels or raw materials, or from uses in products or industrial processes.